wohaco/despace/bepicolombo.md

 The MPO will carry a payload of 11 instruments, comprising cameras, spectrometers (IR, UV, X‑ray, γ‑ray, neutron), a radiometer, a laser altimeter, a magnetometer, particle analysers, a Ka‑band transponder, and an accelerometer.
 The payload components are mounted on the nadir side of the spacecraft to achieve low detector temperatures, apart from the MERTIS and PHEBUS spectrometers located directly at the main radiator to provide a better field of view.

-A high-temperature‑resistant 1.0 m diameter high‑gain antenna is mounted on a short boom on the zenith side of the spacecraft.
+A high‑temperature‑resistant 1.0 m diameter high‑gain antenna is mounted on a short boom on the zenith side of the spacecraft.
 Communications will be on the X and Ka band with an average bit rate of 50 Kb/s and a total data volume of 1550 Gb/year.
 ESA’s Cebreros 35-metre ground station is planned to be the primary ground facility for communications during all mission phases.

 ### Mio